binarynonsense/bn-blog/_posts/2017-12-11-short-review-deus-ex-mankind-divided-pc.md

 </p>

 <p>
-When it comes to the gameplay, it's quite similar to Human Revolution, mostly a refinement of the mechanics, which is totally fine with me because I really liked that one.
+When it comes to the gameplay, it's quite similar to "Human Revolution", mostly a refinement of the mechanics, which is totally fine with me because I really liked that one.
 I enjoyed a lot taking a non lethal approach with this one, looking for vents to go around security guards, hacking everything I saw... the freedom to choose how you face the missions is still one of my favorite things about these games.
 </p>

 <p>